· Eucalyptus globulus and Eucalyptus dives are best applied topically or on the reflex points of the feet.

 A drop or two of oil can also be sprinkled on a handkerchief or washcloth and inhaled directly as needed to help with respiratory or sinus conditions.

 In cases of serious respiratory conditions or yeast infections, you can do an enema or vaginal application, which is recommend by Dr. Penoel.
-Add 1-2 drops of essential oils to 2-4 tablespoons of grape seed oil or V-6 massage oil.
+Add 1-2 drops of essential oils to 2-4 tablespoons of grape seed oil or V-6 massage oil (using a carrier oil is very important as it can burn delicate skin and tissue if used undiluted).

 This species is high in phellandrene and low in eucalyptol.
 It is excellent for use in topical application, as it may be less irritating to the skin than other eucalyptus varieties.